mauvehed/trackerstatus_discord/README.md

 All commands require administrator permissions in the Discord server:

+### Administrative Commands
 - `/trackeravailable` - Lists all available trackers that can be monitored
 - `/trackeradd <tracker> <channel>` - Start monitoring a tracker and send notifications to the specified channel
 - `/trackerremove <tracker> <channel>` - Stop monitoring a tracker in the specified channel
 - `/trackerlist` - Show all currently monitored trackers and their notification channels
+- `/trackerversion` - Display the current version of both the bot and the trackerstatus library

+### Status Commands
+- `/trackerlatency <tracker>` - Get current latency metrics for each service of the specified tracker
+- `/trackeruptime <tracker>` - Get current uptime statistics for each service of the specified tracker
+- `/trackerrecord <tracker>` - Get record uptime durations for each service of the specified tracker

+Each status command shows:
+- Current tracker status (Online/Unstable/Offline)
+- Individual service statuses
+- Command-specific metrics (latency, uptime, or record duration)

+Note: All command responses are ephemeral (only visible to the user who ran the command) to reduce channel clutter.

 ## Deployment Options